-A land trust is a binding trust agreement between a property owner and a trustee that authorizes the trustee to hold the property with or without transferring the title and control of the property.
+A land trust is a binding agreement between a property owner and a trustee that authorizes the trustee to hold the property with or without transferring the title and control of the property.

-Community land trusts and conservation land trusts are designed to provide affordable housing to low-income families and to conserve land for future generations, respectively.
+Community land trusts and conservation land trusts are designed to provide affordable housing to low-income families and conserve land for future generations, respectively.

 What Is a Land Trust?

-A land trust is a legal entity that involves a grantor, a trustee, and a beneficiary.
-The grantor is the landowner, and, in most cases, the beneficiary of a land trust is also the landowner.
+A land trust is a legal entity that involves a grantor, a trustee and a beneficiary.
+The grantor is the landowner, and in many cases, also the beneficiary.
 The trustee is the person or firm that takes ownership — at least on paper — of the property.

 Types of Land Trusts